 Chapters in Books

-- Newbury, J. (in press).
+- Newbury, J. (2020).
 Inclusion and community building: Profoundly particular.
 SAGE Handbook of Social Constructionist Practice.
 S. McNamee, M. Gergen, C. Camargo Borges, & E. Rasera (Ed.s).
 Thousand Oaks, CA: SAGE.

 - Newbury, J. & Vachon, W. (2019).
 Community settings, outreach, and youth engagement.
 In K. Gharabaghi (ed.).
 Child and Youth Care across Sectors: Canadian and Global Perspectives.
 Vancouver, BC: UBC Press.